 Marc D. Cabrera is a seasoned litigator with extensive experience managing and resolving disputes for clients in the financial services industry throughout all stages of litigation in federal and state trial and appellate courts across the country.
 His practice focuses on the representation of banks, lenders, servicers, investors and other financial institutions in a high-volume docket of complex business-related and financial services litigation.

-He successfully manages and aggressively resolves disputes for clients in all aspects of litigation arising from claims alleging violations of the Real Estate Settlement Practices Act (RESPA), Truth-In-Lending Act (TILA), Fair Credit Reporting Act (FCRA), Fair Debt Collection Practices Act (FDCPA), Telephone Consumer Protection Act (TCPA), Fair Housing Act (FHA), Service members Civil Relief Act (SCRA), and state specific unfair, deceptive, or abusive acts and practices (UDAAP) claims in numerous jurisdictions.
+He successfully manages and aggressively resolves disputes for clients in all aspects of litigation arising from claims alleging violations of the Real Estate Settlement Practices Act (RESPA), Truth-In-Lending Act (TILA), Fair Credit Reporting Act (FCRA), Fair Debt Collection Practices Act (FDCPA), Telephone Consumer Protection Act (TCPA), Electronic Fund Transfer Act (EFTA), Fair Housing Act (FHA), Service members Civil Relief Act (SCRA), and state specific unfair, deceptive, or abusive acts and practices (UDAAP) claims in numerous jurisdictions.

 Marc also has substantial litigation experience in defending financial services clients in cases involving constitutional violations of home-equity loans under article XVI, section 50(a)(6) of the Texas Constitution and against claims for wrongful foreclosure, breach of contract, assignment and securitization challenges, homeowner association foreclosures, national mortgage settlement and consent judgment violations and expiration of statute of limitations to foreclose allegations.

 He’s represented servicers and investors in mortgage repurchase litigation, handled lawsuits involving Racketeer Influenced and Corrupt Organizations Act (RICO) claims and defended mortgage companies in putative class action lawsuits involving alleged improper collections and servicing practices in multiple jurisdictions.